MikhailGorbunov/Draft/README.md

-A full stack React Native mobile application (Android/iOS) that allows users to install on an Android phone, be able to search for a cocktail recipe...
+A full stack React Native mobile application (Android) that allows users to install on an Android phone, be able to search for a cocktail recipe, leave a comment, and (as an extension) personalise the experience .
+We will use Spring and a PostgreSQL database to store the recipe and user data.

 <!-- restaurant bookings through their unique profile.
 They can browse restaurant availability, create/review/delete bookings, as well as adding restaurants to their favourites.
 The backend is built in Java with Spring. -->